JupyterPER/HakeRatio/README.md

 These notebooks are auxiliary and are used in previous notebooks to streamline calculations.

+### Current Status of Double-Exponential Quadrature and HPC Implementation

+The numerical integration component has been extended from the original C implementation of Takuya Ooura’s [INTDE2 package](https://www.kurims.kyoto-u.ac.jp/~ooura/intde.html) to a unified Python framework for double-exponential (DE) quadrature.
+The reference implementation is available in `intde2.py`, while `intde2_HPC.py` provides Numba-compiled CPU routines and experimental NVIDIA CUDA backends.

+The current implementation supports:

+- finite-interval integration on \((a,b)\) using the tanh–sinh transformation,
+  \[
+  x(t)=\frac{a+b}{2}
+  +\frac{b-a}{2}\tanh\!\left(\frac{\pi}{2}\sinh t\right);
+  \]

+- nonoscillatory semi-infinite integration on \((a,\infty)\) using
+  \[
+  x(t)=a+\exp\!\left(\frac{\pi}{2}\sinh t\right);
+  \]

+- nonoscillatory whole-line integration on \((-\infty,\infty)\), added as an extension of the original INTDE2 package, using
+  \[
+  x(t)=\sinh\!\left(\frac{\pi}{2}\sinh t\right);
+  \]

+- oscillatory semi-infinite integration on \((a,\infty)\) using Ooura’s Fourier-type DE transformation.

+The implementation preserves the original adaptive control, error estimation, and precomputed work-array structure of INTDE2.
+The initialization routines generate reusable tables of DE nodes and weights, while the integration routines return both the numerical approximation and an absolute-error estimate.
+As in the original algorithms, a negative error value indicates that the requested accuracy was not reached before the available precomputed table was exhausted.

+For high-performance calculations, the scalar algorithms are compiled with Numba.
+CPU parallelization is applied across batches of independent integrals through `@njit(parallel=True)` and `prange`.
+This design is particularly suitable for parameter studies, bootstrap calculations, Monte Carlo simulations, and repeated evaluations of ratio distributions.
+The Numba implementation has shown speed improvements of approximately two orders of magnitude over the corresponding interpreted Python code in the calculations performed for this project.

+Experimental NVIDIA GPU support is also included.
+The CUDA implementation assigns one complete adaptive integral to each GPU thread; therefore, its main computational benefit is realized when a large number of independent integrals are evaluated simultaneously.
+Both the CPU and GPU implementations have been tested directly.
+Prior to testing on physical NVIDIA GPUs, the CUDA kernels were first validated using the Numba CUDA simulator.
+The GPUs used for direct testing were acquired through funding provided by the projects listed below.

+The Python conversion, whole-line extension, and HPC implementation were developed by Jozef Hanč and Martina Hančová in 2025.

 ## Acknowledgements

 This work was supported by the Slovak Research and Development Agency under the Contract